 Our mission is clear, “service the financial needs of the community and our customers”.
 In doing this, we employ a dedicated team of knowledgeable professionals who make it a priority to know our products, to know our customers, and to give back to the communities we call home.
 We operate as a team…Team FCB.

-Our goal is simple…“Customer First”.
+Our goal…“Customer First”.
 At First Century Bank our customer’s are our First Priority!
 You are not just a number or grade on a complicated scale.
 You are a customer with a family, a community, and financial needs.
-We recognize that all three are key to excellent customer service.
-As our First Priority, when you walk into FCB you will be greeted at first glance by your First Name.
+We understand all three are key to excellent customer service.

 “Striving for excellence as we meet your financial needs.”
 Rob Barger, CEO